loinc/comp-loinc/README.md

     - [SNOMED](https://www.nlm.nih.gov/healthit/snomedct/us_edition.html)
     - [LOINC-SNOMED Ontology](https://loincsnomed.org/downloads)
     - [LOINC Tree](https://loinc.org/tree/)
       - From this app, select from the "Hierarchy" menu at the top of the page.
 There are 7 options.
 When you select an option, select 'Export'.
-Extract the CSVs in each zip, and put them into a single folder, using the following names: `class.csv`, `component.csv`, `document.csv`, `method.csv`, `panel.csv`, `system.csv`, `component_by_system.csv`.
+Extract the CSVs in each zip, and put them into a single folder, using the following
+      names: `class.csv`, `component.csv`, `document.csv`, `method.csv`, `panel.csv`, `system.csv`,
+      `component_by_system.csv`.
     - General instructions: Ensure that these 4 sources are unzipped to the locations shown in [comploinc_config.yaml/](comploinc_config.yaml), or update the config to match your locations.

+**Contingencies**
+Apple Silicon users may need to run `export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring` before running `poetry install`.

 ## Repository Structure
 * [data/](data/) - Static input files that don't need to be downloaded.
 * [logs/](logs/output) - Logs
-* [owl-files/](owl-files/) - Place the default build output files in this directory and then open the comploinc.owl file in Protege to get what is considered to be the default content of CompLOINC (still WIP).
+* [owl-files/](owl-files/) - Place the default build output files in this directory and then open the `comploinc.owl` file in Protégé to get what is considered to be the default content of CompLOINC (still WIP).
 * [src/comp_loinc/](src/comp_loinc) - Uses a loinclib `networkx` graph to generate ontological outputs.
   * [builds/](src/comp_loinc/builds) -- LinkML schema
   * [datamodel/](src/comp_loinc/datamodel) - generated Python LinkML datamodel